dark12222000/anomaly/readme.md

 ## Components

 ### Worker
 A worker process, capable of being run in parallel and designed to be kicked off by a cron task.
-The worker pulls the FireHOL blocklist from git using git commands, and feeds it into the redis instance.
+The worker pulls the FireHOL blocklist from git using git commands, and feeds it into the redis instance by uploading a redis command file via redis-cli.

 ### Service
 The service, capable of being deployed in HA situations and designed for multiple instances to be run at once, on each query reads from redis and responds with the status of the queried IP.